wouterboomsma/eigency/README.md

-The last line contains the actual conversion. `Map` is an Eigency type that derives from the real Eigen map, and will take care of the conversion from the numpy array to the corresponding Eigen type..
+The last line contains the actual conversion. `Map` is an Eigency type that derives from the real Eigen map, and will take care of the conversion from the numpy array to the corresponding Eigen type.

 ## Writing Eigen Map types in Cython

 Since Cython does not support nested fused types, you cannot write types like `Map[Matrix[double, 2, 2]]`.
 In most cases, you won't need to, since you can just use Eigens convenience typedefs, such as `Map[VectorXd]`.
-If you need the additional flexibility of the full specification, you can use the `FlattenedMap` type, where all type arguments can be specified at top level, for instance `FlattenedMap[Matrix, double, _2, _3]` or `FlattenedMap[Matrix, double, _2, _Dynamic]`.
+If you need the additional flexibility of the full specification, you can use the `FlattenedMap` type, where all type arguments can be specified at top level, for instance `FlattenedMap[Matrix, double, _2, _3]` or `FlattenedMap[Matrix, double, _2, Dynamic]`.
 Note that dimensions must be prefixed with an underscore.

 Using full specifications of the Eigen types, the previous example would look like this:
 ```